thundercore/developers-portal/docs-en/referral-contract.md

 ##### refereeBonusRateMap `<uint[]>`

-The bonus rate mapping to each referree amount, which will divide by decimals too.
+The bonus rate mapping to each referree amount, will be divided by decimals too.
 The max depth is 3.
-The map should be pass as [ `<lower amount>`, `<rate>`, ... ].
+The map should be passed as [ `<lower amount>`, `<rate>`, ... ].
 For example, you should pass `[1, 2500, 5, 5000, 10, 10000]` when decimals is `10000` for the following case:

 |      | 1 - 4 | 5 - 9 | 10+  |
 | ---- | ----- | ----- | ---- |